 E.1.4.
-ELIGIBLE OF OWN FUNDS TO MEET THE MINIMUM CAPITAL REQUIREMENT
+ELIGIBLE OWN FUNDS TO MEET THE MINIMUM CAPITAL REQUIREMENT

-All the Company's Own Funds Tier 1 capital is eligible to meet both the Solvency II and Isle of Man MCRs.
+All the Company's Own Funds Tier 1 capital is eligible to meet minimum capital requirements on both the Solvency II and Isle of Man basis.

-Further information on the own funds is included in \$.23.01.01 in Section F.
+Further information on UIIOM's Own Funds is included in S.23.01.01 in Section F.